US bans WeChat, TikTok from app stores, threatens shutdowns

 The order, which cited national security and data privacy concerns, follows weeks of dealmaking over the video-sharing service TikTok.
 President Donald Trump has pressured the app's Chinese owner to sell TikTok's U.S. operations to a domestic company to satisfy U.S. concerns over TikTok’s data collection and related issues.

 California tech giant Oracle recently struck a deal with TikTok along those lines, although details remain foggy and the administration is still reviewing it.
-White House press secretary Kayleigh McEnany said on Fox Business Network Friday said the administration is still "negotiating and looking at the proposal.”
+Trump said Friday said he was open to a deal, noting that “we have some great options and maybe we can keep a lot of people happy,” suggesting that even Microsoft, which said its TikTok bid had been rejected, might continue to be involved, as well as Oracle and Walmart.

+Trump noted that TikTok was “very, very popular," said “we have to have the total security from China," and added that “we can do a combination of both.”

 TikTok expressed “disappointment” over the move and said it would continue to challenge President Donald Trump's “unjust executive order.”
 The Commerce Department is enacting an order announced by President Donald Trump in August.
 TikTok sued to stop that ban.